-If you have a tendency to overwork your pie dough making it droopy and to thin then you might want to try this little trick.
+If you have a tendency to overwork your pie dough making it droopy and too thin then you might want to try this little trick.
 Add vodka!
-This may sound insane, but it’s a little known secret that comes from the professionals at Cook’s Illustrated.
+This may sound insane, but it’s a little-known secret that comes from the professionals at Cook’s Illustrated.
 Adding vodka to your pie dough keeps the crust flakey and tender.

 How long does homemade pie dough last in the fridge?